 1. Pocket Doors Do Not Close Tightly

-Unfortunately, pocket doors do not close as tightly as conventional swinging doors.
-They also have a bigger gap to the floor and do not settle well like traditional doors.
-Therefore, they are not as efficient in preventing noise from the splashing water in the bathroom.
+Unfortunately, pocket doors do not close as tightly as standard swinging doors.
+They also have a wider gap with the floor and do not settle as well as standard doors.
+As a result, they are less effective at reducing noise caused by splashing water in the bathroom.

 Bathroom pocket doors also perform ineffectively in blocking off a bathroom's odor and light.
 However, you can prevent the noise by soundproofing your door but ensure you use a method that will not interfere with the pocket door's functionality.